 Premium, copays and coinsurance, deductibles, pharmacy network and prior authorization requirements are all things that can vary from plan to plan.

-As an independent agent, I use the tools provided by Medicare to assist you in selecting which drug plan will work best for you.
-But remember that with a drug plan, a formulary can change each year, or even mid year.
+As an independent agent, I use the tools provided by Medicare to assist you in selecting which prescription drug plan will work best for you.
+But remember that with a drug plan, a formulary can change each year, or even mid-year.

 I review plans with my customers on an annual basis to insure that the prescriptions you require will be covered in the most economical manner.